NyaliaLui/RepS/README.md

 1. RepS will create the folders in the given directory and will not modify or move the original copies.
 2. sort by **player name** will result in the same replay appearing in the folders for every player in the game lobby.
 3. sort by **player name** is case sensitive, so a player name __NoticALs__ and __noticals__ will have their own folders of replays.
+4. Currently, running RepS on a collection that was already RepS'd will result in duplicates or undefined behaviour.